Gravitational wave astrophysicist

 Dr. Jess McIver is a postdoctoral scholar in experimental physics at the LIGO Laboratory at Caltech in Pasadena, California.

 Jess grew up in the Capital Region of New York and graduated from Mohonasen High School in 2005.
 She earned Bachelor's degrees in physics and journalism from Syracuse University in 2009, where she first began work on exciting gravitational wave research with the LIGO detectors working with Josh Smith and Peter Saulson.
 Jess graduated with a Master's and a PhD in physics in 2015 from the University of Massachusetts Amherst, under the mentorship of Laura Cadonati.
-She has ten years of experience with gravitational wave data analysis and wrote her Ph.D. thesis on extracting the gravitational wave signals of core-collapse supernova from noisy advanced-era interferometer data.
+She has eleven years of experience with gravitational wave data analysis and wrote her Ph.D. thesis on extracting the gravitational wave signals of core-collapse supernova from noisy advanced-era interferometer data.